 Leo is a Patient Involvement Lead and a member of the Centre Management Committee.
 Leo’s particular interest in the Centre is its focus on applied outcomes and he has helped drive a focus on the social risk factors around asthma, his insight coming from the experience of his daughter’s death.
 Leo has businesses in healthy food and digital marketing.

-Allison is the Patient and Public Involvement Lead, supporting Melissa and the Patient Advisory Group.
+Allison is the Patient and Public Involvement Lead, supporting Tracy and the Patient Advisory Group.
 She runs regular training sessions on patient involvement and sits on the Centre Management Committee.

 Michael is a PPI Volunteer Lead.
 He comes to the project as a mild but persistent asthma sufferer.
 He is a member of the Centre Management Committee.
 He represents the patient experience to various research teams and also in meetings and conferences.